CSVAD/philip/projects/finalProject/proposal.md

 ## Strategies for evaluation

 * I want to facilitate an "aha" moment for users that don't have an animation practice.
-If newcomers to animation have a hard time getting started, then that is a orange flag.
+If newcomers to animation have a hard time getting started, then that is an orange flag.

 * Another goal for the project is for users such as myself and my collaborator to create more substantial works, supported by features such as undo/redo, saving/loading